 - Thyroid dysfunction – Since most hypothyroidism is actually caused by the autoimmune condition, Hashimoto’s thyroiditis, inflammation is usually a contributing factor.
 Omega-3s are very effective in fighting autoimmune disease related inflammation.
 Studies have found that patients with autoimmune disease who supplement with omega-3s experience decreased disease activity, a reduced need for anti-inflammatory drugs, and significant benefits overall.

-- Adrenal deficiency – Most women with adrenal problems are highly inflamed, which fish oils helps alleviate.
-Research also shows that EPA can help regulate dysfunction of the hypothalamic-pituitary-adrenal (HPA) axis and restore homeostasis.
+- Adrenal deficiency – Most women with adrenal problems are highly inflamed, which fish oils help alleviate.
+Research also shows that EPA can help regulate the dysfunction of the hypothalamic-pituitary-adrenal (HPA) axis and restore homeostasis.
 Though we could use more studies on the specific effects of omega-3s on adrenal deficiency, these two mechanisms are promising.

 How to Pick a Safe Omega-3 Supplement